data301-2021-summer2/project-group02_project/analysis/Jimmy/README.md

-Jimmy's draft or work in progress Jupyter Notebooks stored
+Jimmy's draft or work in progress of the Jupyter Notebooks and will be stored here.